 How long should you wait after sending the emails?
 My advice would be at least two weeks.
-After that there is no problem sending a casual reminder.
+After that, there is no problem sending a casual reminder.
 I would say after a further two weeks with no response and no listens it’s safe to assume that this labels mailbox has too high a demand and you should write it off and move on.

 If you do get a response from a label and it’s a “not for me” it’s worth asking the question if they would consider listening to more and try again.
 Music is all about taste and it varies from track to track.
 So just because they didn’t like your first tracks doesn’t necessarily mean they won’t like subsequent tracks you send.
 Ask them if they would be open to listening to some more and if they say yes try again, this can show determination and has worked for me in the past.

-It can be difficult at times to keep this process going for a long period of time and also very unrewarding with the lack of response and being told No. But if you keep doing it your tracks will get better with more practise of finishing music and you will get to know labels that listen again increasing your chances of getting signed.
+It can be difficult at times to keep this process going for a long period of time and also very unrewarding with the lack of response and being told No. But if you keep doing it your tracks will get better with more practice of finishing music and you will get to know labels that listen again increasing your chances of getting signed.

 My Top 10 Tips for sending your demo to record labels